milkcircle/milkcircle.github.io/_posts/2018-12-18-homunculus.md

 author: Aaron
 ---

-you were my homunculus
-that little hominid living in my cranium
+you were a little hominid living in my cranium

 and you were always in my mind
 no matter where i went